 “She’s not some sixteen-year-old in love with her boyfriend who made a mistake, SHE’S TWELVE….AND SHE HAD THE NERVE TO TRY TO COVER IT UP!
-I don’t know what I’m more pissed at – the fact that she’s pregnant, the fact that she lied, or the fact that because of all this someone tried to kill me to cover it up – and she may have been involved!
-OOOOOOHHHHHHHHHH”
+I don’t know what I’m more pissed at – the fact that she’s pregnant, the fact that she lied, or the fact that because of all this someone tried to kill me to cover it up!
+OOOOOOHHHHHHHHHH!”

-The rage building up inside me was enough to blow up a building.
-I hadn’t felt this level of anger in a very long while.
+The rage building inside of me was enough to blow up a building.
 I kicked a hole into the wall and smashed a vase.
-This wasn’t normal anger, I could tell this was bipolar rage – an entirely different level of anger that was dangerous for all involved.
+This wasn’t normal anger, this was bipolar rage – an entirely different level of anger that was dangerous for all involved.

 “I can’t do this….
 I can’t keep taking these hits.
 I’m struggling…” I admitted, clasping my head.
 “Shit, I wish I could just…UGHHHHH!!!!”

 “NO!”
-I denied myself and physically shook my head.
+I denied myself, physically shaking my head.

 “Huh?”
 Ameya looked at me, confused.